arjunkhode/JavaScript-interview-preparation/README.md

 	b() ends, so its execution context is popped. a() ends, its execution context is popped.
 	Now we are in the global execution context, where myVar is 1.
 	So it prints 1 again.

+* How are events handled by JS? / How are asynchronous calls handled by JS

+- The global execution context is set up.

+- 'this' is created

+- Variable environment for the global execution context is set up

+- Any function call that appears first from top to bottom sets up its own execution context in the execution stack

+- Its variable environment is set up

+- The function 'a' is run from top to bottom

+- Any other function that is called back by 'a' sets up its own execution context

+- Variable environment is created and the function is run from top to bottom

+- The function gives back control to 'a'

+- When a finishes, it gives back control to the global execution context

+- The global execution context finishes up all its statements

+- Any event encountered by an eventListener in the code is sent out to the event queue

+**Events**

+- After the execution stack is empty, the engine starts processing events one by one from the event queue

+- An event is read and any function call made by the event is taken in

+- The function sets up its execution context in the stack, its variable environment is set up

+- The function runs and similarly, any subsequent functions are run till the execution stack is empty

+- The next event in the queue is taken in, and the process continues